jeffblackadar/mre/docs/en/lessons/transcribe_handwriting_2.md

 ## Summary
 You have connected to Azure Cognitive Services Computer Vision and transcribed the text of an image on a website and an image on your computer.
 With this code, you can add more steps to process multiple images and store the transcribed text in a file or database.
+Using the positions of the transcribe text, it is possible to transcribe written forms into structured data, like a spreadsheet.

 ## Bibliography